 Recently many Architects and Designers have been exploring different AI platforms – This is exciting!

-Thanks to Open AI API documentation for DALL-E is it possible to integrate into Grasshopper our “prompts to image” process throughout my component “LA_OpenAI-GH”
+Thanks to Stability-AI API documentation for Stable Diffusion (v 1.5) by DreamStudio it is possible to integrate into Grasshopper our “prompts to image” process throughout my component “LA_StabilityAI-GH”

-Now this component is available on my GitHub page and it will be turned on in the “Extra” sub-category of the Ambrosinus-Toolkit plugin
+Now this component is available on my GitHub page and it will be turned on in the “AI” sub-category of the Ambrosinus-Toolkit plugin

 Useful premises – installation prerequisite steps

-1 – I recommend reading this page as could be useful to understand how DALL-E works;
+1 – I recommend reading this page as could be useful to understand how Stability AI works;

 2 – Install the Python release 3.7.5 (this is the version I have tested) – It is really important to accept the default settings and tick this option “Add python.exe to PATH”;